Every person should be able to live, work, and play in their community free from the threat of gun violence.

-However, in many of the nation’s most disadvantaged, low-income neighborhoods, gun violence is a tragic fact of everyday life.
-This threat is particularly acute for Black and Brown Americans, who make up less than a third of the total population but account for nearly three-quarters of all gun homicide victims.
+However, gun violence inflicts trauma and disrupts lives on an all-too-regular basis, particularly in Black and Latino communities.
+These populations make up less than a third of the US population but account for more than three-quarters of gun homicide victims.
+This disparity is a product of structural racism and divestment that has left communities of color with compounding challenges and a lack of resources to address them.
 Public policy as it relates to violence prevention has reliably failed these communities.

 Why This Matters

 These neighborhoods are often economically disadvantaged and highly segregated, forged by past and present racial discrimination and fraught police-community relations.
-As such, victims of community violence are overwhelmingly young people of color, especially young Black men, for whom violence is by far the leading cause of death.
+Victims of community violence are overwhelmingly young people of color, especially young Black men, for whom violence is by far the leading cause of death.

-In cities like Oakland, violence is perpetrated by a small high-risk group that constitutes far less than 1% of the population even in neighborhoods with the highest rates of violence.
+In Oakland, for example, violence is perpetrated by a small high-risk group that constitutes far less than 1% of the population..

 Cycles of community violence are also inexorably linked to levels of police-community trust.
-While our justice system arrests, convicts, and incarcerates people of color for minor offenses at an alarming rate, the killers of Black and Brown people are far less likely to be brought to justice.
+While our justice system arrests, convicts, and incarcerates people of color for minor offenses at an alarming rate, the murder of far too many Black and Brown people go unsolved.
 Across 52 of the nation’s largest cities, nearly three-quarters of all unsolved murders involved a victim who was Black.

-This absence of justice leads a small percentage of at-risk young people to seek protection in groups and gangs that engage in street or vigilante justice, fueling cycles of retaliatory gun violence that drive shootings and killings in our cities.
+This absence of justice leads a small percentage of people to seek protection in groups and gangs that engage in street or vigilante justice, fueling cycles of retaliatory gun violence.

-Centers for Disease Control and Prevention, Web-based Injury Statistics Query and Reporting System (WISQARS), “Fatal Injury Reports,” last accessed June 26, 2020, https://www.cdc.gov/injury/wisqars.
-Calculations include children ages 0–17 and were based on five years of the most recently available data: 2014 to 2018.
+Centers for Disease Control and Prevention, Web-based Injury Statistics Query and Reporting System (WISQARS), “Leading Cause of Death Reports,” last accessed March 21, 2022, https://www.cdc.gov/injury/wisqars.
+Calculations include children ages 0–17 and were based on the most recently available data: 2020.

 Centers for Disease Control and Prevention, National Center for Health Statistics.
 Underlying Cause of Death 1999-2020 on CDC WONDER Online Database, released in 2021.
 Data are from the Multiple Cause of Death Files, 1999-2020, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
 Accessed at http://wonder.cdc.gov/ucd-icd10.html on Mar 17, 2022.
 Calculations were based on five years of the most recently available data: 2016 to 2020